msalemcode/ama-cu/README.md

 1. In PowerShell, navigate to the `ps` folder.
 1. Type `./RunIt/ps1`
 1. The results of the call will be show at the bottom of the terminal window after the script runs.
     1. If there is an error - The meter did not get called or the meter is a duplicate of one sent earlier.
+The error message will indicate which.
-    1. If the meter completes it will show the output of the JSON at the bottom of the screen.
+    1. Then the meter has been posted successfully it will show the output of the reply JSON at the bottom of the screen.